integreat-io/map-transform/README.md

   },
 }

-mapTransform(def7asObject, { functions })(data)
+mapTransform(def7asObject, { transformers })(data)
 // --> {
 //   count: 18
 // }
 ```

-Note that the function itself is passed on the `functions` object.
+Note that the function itself is passed on the `transformer` object.
 When
-you provide the custom function this way, it should be given as a function
+you provide the custom transformer this way, it should be given as a function
 accepting an object with operands / arguments, that returns the actual function
 used in the transform.
 Any properties given on the operation object, apart from
 `$transform`, will be passed in the `operands` object.